 What is an Accredited Business Communicator (ABC)?

 An Accredited Business Communicator (ABC) is a proven communication professional.
-The ABC is a brand of distinction carried by about 10 percent of all IABC members.
+The ABC is a distinction carried by about 10 percent of all IABC members.

 Accreditation through IABC represents a personal commitment to the profession.
 It demonstrates a professional ability to successfully manage and perform tasks essential to effective communication.